FAQs About the Convention

 Does Hal-Con have any partner hotels with special rates?

 Yes!
-The Delta Barrington and the Delta Halifax.
+We have a few, including the Hotel Barrington and Hotel Halifax.
 See special rates here.

 Where can I park?